 - Provide the students of Clayton State University the opportunity to assist, and engage students, in programs currently found in area K-12 schools and/or after-school programs (or develop programs which currently do not exist but are in demand);

-Dr. Tonya Clarke (Georgia Master Teacher, Coordinator of K-12 Mathematics for Clayton County Public Schools) received a Verizon Innovative Learning Grant to bring after-school robotics programs to six Clayton County middle schools: Jonesboro, Kendrick, Lovejoy, MD Roberts, North Clayton, and Rex Mill.
+Dr. Tonya Clarke (Georgia Master Teacher, Coordinator of K-12 Mathematics for Clayton County Public Schools) received a Verizon Innovative Learning Grant several years ago to bring after-school robotics programs to six Clayton County middle schools: Jonesboro, Kendrick, Lovejoy, MD Roberts, North Clayton, and Rex Mill.
 The 2015 CSU Robotics Bowl served as a nice introduction to the annual FIRST LEGO League competition held each fall, bringing the participants together in the spirit of "Coopertition" and "Gracious Professionalism," two of the fundamental core values of every FLL competition.

 Eric Stallings, the general manager for the Chick-fil-A at the Forest Park Dwarf House, is committed to provide added exposure to local STEM/Robotics programs.
 He has worked with Clayton State University, in particular, on several community engagement activities, including hosting the 2015 CSU Robotics Bowl at his restaurant, kicking off the Cows & Computers summer enrichment opportunity for local area students.

 Dr. Tonya Clarke, Clayton County Public Schools (including teachers, students, and parents), and Mr. Eric Stallings are recognized for their commitment to such an incredibly important initiative.

 Learn more about the First Lego League and other community initiatives featuring robotics.